ajwheeler/Korg.jl/docs/src/API.md

 This page documents the Korg API for users of the package.
 Low-level functions that only people digging into the internals of Korg will be interested in can be found in the [Developer documentation](@ref).

 # [Top-level functions](@id API)
 If you are synthesize a spectrum Korg, these are the functions you will call.
 These functions are exported, so if you do `using Korg`, you can call them unqualified (i.e.
 `synthesize` instead of `Korg.synthesize`).

 ```@docs
 synthesize
 read_linelist
+load_ExoMol_linelist
 read_model_atmosphere
 interpolate_marcs
 format_A_X